Vegan Baklava

 baklava

-• Phyllo dough– Also known as filo pastry.
+• Phyllo dough.
+Also known as filo pastry.
 This can be found in the frozen and chilled section of the grocery store.
+Make sure to give them time to thaw before using.

-• Walnuts and pistachios– Traditional Greek style baklava is made with walnuts, but many Middle Eastern countries also include pistachios.
-I used a combination of both, but you can use one or the other.
+• Walnuts and pistachios.
+Traditional Greek style baklava is made with walnuts, but many Middle Eastern countries also include pistachios.
+I used a combination of both, but you can use either.

-• Water– Mixed with the sugar to form a simple syrup.
+• Water.
+Mixed with the sugar to make a simple syrup.

-• Sugar– Any white sugar can be used.
-Avoid using brown sugar or coconut sugar, as it will change the color and flavor of this dessert.
+• Sugar.
+I used white sugar.
+Avoid brown sugar as it will change the color and flavor.

 vegan baklava

-• To freeze: Place baklava is a freezer friendly container and store in the freezer for up to 6 months.
-Thaw in the refrigerator uncovered.
+To freeze: Place the baklava in a freezer-friendly container and freeze for up to 6 months.
+Thaw in the fridge uncovered.

 homemade baklava